Health & Well-being

 Urgent care $20 per visit after deductible $30 per visit after deductible $40 per visit

-*Under the HSA Plan, if more than one individual is enrolled, an individual deductible must be met per family member.
-Once this, or the family deductible has been met, the plan will pay each enrolled family member’s covered expenses based on the co-insurance level.
+*If more than one individual is enrolled, the per person deductible applies: $3,400 in 2026.
+Once the family deductible has been met, the plan will pay each enrolled family member’s covered expenses based on the coinsurance level.
 However, one individual may satisfy the per person out-of-pocket maximum.

 Preventive care